-Strange result, isn’t it?
-In fact this result is not so awkward.
-The explanation is the following: the scope, in which the variables from the list of the constructor parameters are acting, overlaps the scope of acting of the fields with the same names in the constructor.
-Thus, we do not assign any value to the fields because in practice we have no access to them.
-For example, instead of assigning the variable value to the field age, we assign the value of the variable age to the variable itself:
+Unexpected result, isn’t it?
+In fact, this result is not so strange.
+The explanation is the following: the scope of the variables from the parameter list of the constructor overlaps the scope of the fields in the constructor, with the same names.
+Thus, we did not assign any value to the fields because we had no access to them.
+For example, instead of assigning the variable value to the field age, we assigned it to the age variable itself: